 Before hiring externally, your company should consider the benefits of internal recruitment.
 The right person for the job may already work for you.

-Internal recruiting can be an efficient hiring tactic with both obvious and less visible business benefits.
-For example, employees who move into new roles internally already understand the company, its systems and its expectations, which can reduce time spent in the onboarding process and limit disruption for teams.
-Just as importantly, visible internal mobility can reinforce trust and boost employee engagement among team members who want to grow with the organization.
+Internal recruiting can be an efficient hiring tactic with both obvious and less obvious business benefits.
+For example, employees who move into new roles already understand the company, its systems and its expectations, which can reduce time spent in the onboarding process and limit disruption for teams.
+Just as importantly, internal mobility can reinforce trust and boost employee engagement among team members who want to grow with the organization.

 Consider the following business benefits of promoting from within instead of hiring externally.

 Happy, well-established and respected employees already enjoy mutual trust with managers, company leaders and colleagues.
-They can immediately step into a position with a high level of autonomy and confidence because they’re trusted and empowered to do their job.
+They can immediately step into a new position with a high level of autonomy and confidence because they’re trusted and empowered to do their job.

 These individuals have already cultivated relationships and understand your business’s mission statement, short- and long-term objectives, and challenges.
 The hiring team already understands these candidates’ career goals and can see how they align with the company’s values and culture.

 Hiring externally is expensive, even before you factor in the less obvious costs.
-SHRM research estimates that the average direct cost to hire a new employee is about $4,700, and that figure doesn’t account for lost productivity, onboarding time or the added strain placed on existing team members during a transition.
+SHRM research estimates that the average direct cost to hire a new employee is about $4,700, and that figure doesn’t account for lost productivity, onboarding time or the added strain placed on existing team members during the transition.

 Promoting from within typically costs far less.
 When you hire internally, you don’t have to pay for job ads, recruiter fees, criminal background checks, candidate travel expenses and other costs, and these team members usually need less ramp-up time because they already understand the company and the role.
 Over time, those savings can add up, especially for organizations that hire frequently or struggle with turnover.

-When employees step into new roles internally, they’re not starting from scratch.
+When employees step into new roles internally, they’re not starting from square one.
 They already understand the company’s systems, expectations and culture, which means less time spent on basic onboarding and more time focused on the work itself.
 Compared with external hires, internal candidates typically ramp up faster because the fundamentals are already in place.
+When time is of the essence, a current employee’s institutional knowledge is invaluable.

 Promoting from within can strengthen your company culture and foster employee loyalty.
 However, there are also times when hiring externally makes good business sense.
 Consider the following circumstances.

+Instead of promoting a full-time staff member, you might set your recruitment efforts on other types of workers.
 A part-time employee or independent contractor who already works with your company can be a great candidate for a full-time role.
-You’ve seen their work firsthand, know how they work with your team and understand how they handle deadlines and expectations.
+You’ve seen their work firsthand, know how they collaborate with your team, and understand how they handle deadlines and expectations.
+When performance is strong, transitioning that individual into a permanent position is often less risky than hiring someone entirely new, making this a practical form of internal recruitment.

 However, these hurdles can be overcome.
 Consider the following potential drawbacks of internal recruitment and how to mitigate them.